hibbitts-design/docsify-open-course-starter-kit/README.md

 **Installation Steps**

-1. Fork this repository
+1. Tap **Use this template** on the source repository (upper-right green button)
+2. Choose the name for your new repository to contain the copied site files and then tap **Create repository from template**
-2. Go to **Settings** of your repository, scroll down to **GitHub Pages** and chose **master branch/docs folder** (see more details in the [Docsify documentation](https://docsify.now.sh/deploy?id=gitlab-pages))
+2. Go to **Settings** of your newly created repository, scroll down to **GitHub Pages** and chose **master branch/docs folder** (see more details in the [Docsify documentation](https://docsify.now.sh/deploy?id=gitlab-pages))
 3. And you're done! (view your new site using the provided URL right below your **GitHub Pages** section - it can take up to 20 minutes for your site to be initially available)

-Want to delete the fork dependency of your newly created repository?
+🔗 Change Linked GitHub Repository
+---

-1. Tap the **Clone or download** button and copy the HTTPS address of your repository
+1. Edit the file index.html in your repository
-2. Select the + sign in the top right corner, and choose **Import repository**
-3. Paste the URL of your forked repository (the new repository won't have the fork dependency)
-4. Delete the original forked repository via the repository **settings**
+2. Find the sample GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/Docsify/blob/master/docs/
+3. Commit your changes.

 💻 Editing your Docsify Site Locally
 ---